Proficient CS Ops Begins With Clear Ownership Responsibilities

 2. Key data fields, inputs, and update policies used as sources for metrics and KPIs are documented, clear, and appropriately locked down

-3. Bug resolution processes are established and working as intended
+3. Bug resolution processes established and working as intended

 Establishing CS KPIs

-1. Define top-tier CS KPIs (Net Retention, Gross Retention, Renewal Rate….)
+1. Top-tier CS KPIs defined (Net Retention, Gross Retention, Renewal Rate)

-3. Ensure all source fields are trustworthy, reliable, and clear
+3. Source fields verified as trustworthy, reliable, and clear

-Once defined, your responsibilities and path become clearer.
-Yes?
-Imagine distilling that into a slide to make it clear to leadership and your team where you stand, what is preventing you from completion, and what you need from them.
-People often want to help, they need to hear the request and what is needed.
-What if you could give them a slide like this?
+Imagine distilling that into a single slide for leadership — one that shows where you stand, what’s preventing completion, and what you need from them.
+People want to help.
+They need to hear the request clearly and know what’s needed.

 2. Assign statuses and ownership for clarity

-4. Define the top 3, 5, or 10 (more if you’re a larger, more established team with ownership spread across multiple individuals)
+4. Identify your top 3, 5, or 10 (more if you lead a larger team with ownership distributed across multiple people)

-5. Review your Core Responsibilities spreadsheet on a (weekly, bi-weekly, or monthly) basis to progress the reds and yellows.
-More frequent meetings are required if you’re in fiscal year planning or have a significant number of red statuses
+5. Review on a weekly, bi-weekly, or monthly cadence to drive progress.
+More frequent if you’re in fiscal year planning or carrying a significant number of reds

-6. Take snapshots of where you start, and then at least monthly to track progress
+6. Take a snapshot at the start, then at least monthly to track progress

 Leave a comment